exoticlibraries/exotic-action/README.md

             --verbose
 ```

 The example above only install the exotic libraries into the environment and does not run regression test.
-To run regression set the value of `run-cester-regression` to true, in a situation where the action is used to run regression only set the value of `download-exotic-libraries` to false to disable downloading exotic libraries.
+To run regression set the value of `run-regression` to true, in a situation where the action is used to run regression only set the value of `download-exotic-libraries` to false to disable downloading exotic libraries.
 For more detail on configuring the regression see the section [Regression Test](#regression-test).

 ___
 ## Table of content